IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 An XVA is a directory containing, at a minimum, a file called `ova.xml`.
 This file describes the VM contained within the XVA and is described in Section 3.2.
 Disks are stored within sub-directories and are referenced from the ova.xml.
-The format of disk data is described later in Section 3.3.
+The format of disk data is described in a later section.

-The following terms will be used in the rest of the chapter:
+The following terms are used in the rest of this article:

 -  HVM: a mode in which unmodified OS kernels run with the help of virtualization support in the hardware.